-Short version-

-Hiromichi Kitazume (b.1987 in Tokyo, Japan) currently studies music composition with Stefano Gervasoni and electroacoustic and mixed music with Luis Naón, Yan Maresz, Tom Mays and Oriol Saladrigues at the Conservatoire de Paris (CNSMDP), and follows the Cursus of IRCAM (Institute for Research and Coordination Acoustic / Music).
+Hiromichi Kitazume (b.1987 in Tokyo, Japan) studied music composition with Stefano Gervasoni and electroacoustic and mixed music with Luis Naón, Yan Maresz, Tom Mays and Oriol Saladrigues at the Conservatoire de Paris, and follows the Cursus of IRCAM.
 Previously, he received his Master’s Degree in music composition from Tokyo National University of Fine Arts and Music (Geidai), where his principal teacher was Ichiro Nodaira.
 In addition, he studied conducting at Tôhô Gakuen School of Music with Ken Takaseki.

 Kitazume has been an active participant of the seminars and master classes worldwide, such as: Takefu International Composition Workshop 2010 (Toshio Hosokawa, Mark Andre, Misato Mochizuki, Hiroyuki Ito); Akiyoshidai’s Summer Contemporary Music Seminar & Festival 2011 (Joji Yuasa, Doina Rotaru), and; Académie de musique française de Kyoto 2012 (Allain Gaussin) and Master classes at the Conservatoire de Paris (Brian Ferneyhough, Franck Bedrossian, Guy Reibel, Ake Parmerud) 2013-16, Chigiana Summer Academy 2015 (Salvatore Sciarrino).